cosmos/cosmos-sdk/docs/ics/ics-xxx-signed-messages.md

 > TODO: Figure out byte(s) prefix in the encoding to not have collisions with typical transaction signatures (JSON-encoded) and to distinguish the individual cases.
 This may require introducing prefixes to transactions.

-#### Assumptions

-`amino` is deterministic and seems to be injective -- at least when when concrete types are registered.
-Can we rely on this mechanism or do we need a custom true injective encoding?

-User-agents such Voyager, Metamask, and Ledger may provide human-readable and structured data, but this data must be consistent in terms of the field types and structure itself encoded via `amino`.
-This would require said applications to have an `amino` implementation.
-This may yet further warrant a simple custom encoding.

-> TODO: Do we need to implement a custom encoding scheme instead of or atop amino similar or equal to EIP-712 `hashStruct`?
-As far as I know, this is mostly due to providing Soldity efficiencies and addressing limitations.

 ### DomainSeparator